-Providing care for a loved one is incredibly rewarding.
-However, it can take a toll on even the most resilient caregiver’s own emotional and physical well-being.
-Here, we explore the ways to recognise Caregiver Stress and provide advice on how carers can ensure their own health and well-being is looked after.
+Providing care for a loved one can be incredibly rewarding.
+However, it can take a toll on even the most resilient caregiver's own emotional and physical well-being.
+Today, we'll be exploring the ways you can recognise Caregiver Stress.
+We'll also be giving advice on how carers can protect their own health and well-being while caring for someone else.

 What Causes Caregiver Stress?

-Caregiver Stress is very common among people who are providing long-term care to an ill, disabled or elderly person.
-Sometimes carers may be so busy looking after the person they care for’s needs, they may not notice the toll it is taking on their own health.
+Caregiver Stress is very common among people who provide long-term care to an ill, disabled or elderly loved one.
+Sometimes, carers may be so busy looking after the person they care for that they may not notice when their own health is suffering.

-Watching a loved one’s health decline takes a huge emotional toll and is one of the hardest parts of providing care.
-This coupled with the stress of giving constant care and attention over a long period of time can lead to the emotional and physical exhaustion known as Caregiver Stress.
+Watching a loved one's health decline takes a huge emotional toll and is certainly one of the hardest parts of being a carer.
+Alongside the responsibility of giving constant care and attention over a long period of time, this can lead to a kind of emotional and physical exhaustion known as Caregiver Stress.

-People who are providing care by themselves with little extra help or support networks are at greater risk of burnout.
-Carers who seldom get a break from providing care are also more vulnerable to suffering from Caregiver Stress.
+People who are providing care by themselves with little extra support are at greater risk of Caregiver Stress.

 Symptoms To Look Out For